NerdWalletOSS/epic-state-subscriptions/README.md

 2. My state subscription is created dynamically and it is updating incorrectly, what gives?

-An operator that is applied dynamically and more than once needs to share the same key as the previous iteration to preserve its cache.
+An operator that is applied to the observable more than once needs to share the same key as the previous iteration to preserve its cache.
 Specify a `key` in your subscription and it will behave as expected.

 ```
 import { ignoreElements, tap } from 'rxjs/operators';